How to Decorate With Vignettes (Home Decor)

 • Coffee table: What a fabulous group of three and the perfect mini-vignette!

-• Sofa table: On the left-hand side, the plant is the anchor.
-On the right side, the lamp is the anchor and the only thing.
-This homeowner valued SIMPLICITY and I had to push her comfort zone even to get those items on there!
+• Sofa table: The plant is the anchor on the left-hand side, and the lamp is the only anchor on the right side.
+This homeowner valued simplicity, and I had to push her comfort zone even to get those items on there!

-• Sofa table: On the left side, the frame is the secondary piece as it’s shorter, not as visually strong and to the right of the plant.
-Add in the decorative wood bowl and we’ve got our decorative triangle!
+• Sofa table: On the left side, the frame is the secondary piece as it’s shorter, less visually strong, and to the right of the plant.
+Add the decorative wood bowl, and we’ve got our decorative triangle!

 Sherwin Williams Collonade Gray in living room.
 Kylie M Interiors Edesign.
 Tv above electric fireplace with tile surround.
 Transitional style home decor - Copy

 • Even better, a plant in a slightly smaller pot would’ve looked good on the stack of books right where they are.
-I would then treat the left side as its own vignette area, with the lamp, a small framed picture just to the right of the lamp (approx 5×7 photo) and then the Google Home in front as our third (and necessary) item – sometimes function comes before fashion!
-That grouping would give us a nicely layered decorative triangle as well as some nice stacking on the right-hand side.
-To learn more about stacking, read this: How to Decorate a Bookshelf: 4 Easy Tips
+I would then treat the left side as its own vignette area, with the lamp, a small framed picture just to the right of the lamp (an approx 5×7 photo), and then the Google Home in front as our third (and necessary) item—sometimes function comes before fashion!
+That grouping would give us a nicely layered decorative triangle and some nice stacking on the right-hand side.

 Let’s take another look at that photo from the beginning…